Frank Barlow Osborn: Career

-Life

-He was articled to Charles Edge before transferring to Samuel Sanders Teulon.
-He established his own practice in 1864 and formed a partnership with Alfred Reading in 1876.
+After leaving school, Osborn was articled to Charles Edge before transferring to Samuel Sanders Teulon in London.
+He left London and established his own practice in 1864 or 1865, and formed a partnership with Alfred Reading in 1876.
 This partnership ended in 1891.
 At that time, his practice was located at 13 Bennett's Hill, Birmingham.

-One of his pupils was Thomas Walter Francis Newton, who later entered practice with Alfred Edward Cheatle and designed numerous Arts and Crafts-style buildings in Birmingham.
+One of Osborn's pupils was Thomas Walter Francis Newton, who later entered practice with Alfred Edward Cheatle and designed numerous Arts and Crafts-style buildings in Birmingham.

-He was appointed a Fellow of the Royal British Institute of Architects in 1872 and served as President of the Birmingham Institute of Architects.
+Institution and awards

+Osborn was appointed a Fellow of the Royal Institute of British Architects in 1872.
+He was a member of the Union Club, Birmingham, for some years.
+Having designed the volunteer headquarters for the Royal Warwickshire and South Staffordshire regiments, he joined the 1st VB Royal Warwickshire Regiment in 1859.
+By 1872 he was a lieutenant, and at his retirement in 1893 he was gazetted Hon.
+Lieutenant-Colonel and awarded an Army Long Service and Good Conduct Medal and Volunteer Officers' Decoration (VD), conferred by Queen Victoria.
+He served as president of the Birmingham Institute of Architects.
+He was involved with the archaeological section of the Midland Institute, being one of its first secretaries.
+Osborn was a long-serving member of the management board at Birmingham General Hospital, and when he died, its members attended his funeral.